kaustubh-01/Weather-App/README.md

 ## Usage

-After starting the development server, open your web browser and go to \`http://localhost:3000\`.
+After starting the development server, open your web browser and go to the address shown in the terminal (usually http://localhost:3000).
 Enter the name of a city in the search bar to get the current weather information for that location.

 ### User Interface